GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example/README.md

 2) Enter git commit -m "commit message"  to describe your updates.

-3) Enter git push origin master to push your updates to GIT repository on GHub.
+3) Enter git push origin master to push your updates to GIT repository on Ghub.